Building Possibilities for the Under-Resourced2022 Community Initiatives Annual Report

 Operational Support for Nonprofit Partners

-In 2021, DPR built relationships with community organizations and helped strengthen their operational capacity.
+DPR builds relationships with community organizations and helps strengthen their operational capacity.

-56 partner organizations were supported through board service, professional skills training and other operational support.
+45 partner organizations supported through board service, professional skills training, and other operational support.

 The DPR Foundation, a 501(c)(3) nonprofit, has supported organizations that build possibilities for under-resourced youth in grades K-12 for 15 years.